Lusito/react-use-fetch-ts/README.md

 There's a lot more going on here:

 - In addition to getting the user, which we already did in the first example,
-- We're also using `useFetch` with the `updateUserConfig` object.
-No second argument means we need to call it manually.
+- We're also using the `useUpdateUserFetch` hook.
+No `autoSubmit` config means we need to call it manually.
   - The second entry in the returned array is a submit function, which you can call to manually (re-)submit the request.
 - We're getting a validation hashmap from the errorResult in case there has been a server-side error.
 The server obviously needs to supply this.
 - We're using some pseudo UI library to define our user form:
-  - onSubmit is just passed on to the `<form>` element, so we only get notified of the submit.
+  - onSubmit is passed on to the `<form>` element, so we get notified of submits.
     - On submit, we create a new FormData object from the `<form>` element.
     - The biggest advantage of this is that you don't need to connect all of your input elements to your components state.
   - When an error happened, we try to show some information about it.
 See further below for more information on the state values.